zamentur/christmas_random/README.md

 # christmas_random
-A program to choose who offers persent to whom
+A small program to choose who offers present to whom

+To adapt this program to your case, you need to edit settings.py file.

+Currently, it works with thunderbird so you need to click yourself to send email.